Deathcomes4you/Deathcomes4yous-Firewall-Breach/README.md

 **INFO**

 Minecraft:
 I have discovered that there is a way to import worlds onto your school chromebook via USB flash drive.
-If you have a copy of these worlds on a USB flash drive, you can simply plug it into your school chromebook, click "Create New World", and then go ahead and click on "Import Vanilla World".
+If you have a copy of these worlds on a USB flash drive, you can simply plug it into your school chromebook, click **"Create New World"**, and then go ahead and click on **"Import Vanilla World"**.
 After that, select the file of the world you want to play on, and there you go.

 Sadly, I have yet to find out a way to download world files from you school chromebook onto a USB flash drive.
 This is an issue because everytime you try and download something while in the *CollageBoard* exploit, it vanishes from your downloads folder before you even get the chance to open it.